AndreasMainz/knx-esp8266-switches/README.md

 The switch is listening to Input GA's in order to register external commands at the own Send GA's.
 Internal state will be corrected to value of external GA's.

-A Pcb is also available, alsready under test, coming soon.
+A Pcb is also available, already under test, coming soon.